PHP-DI/PHP-DI/doc/best-practices.md

 ];
 ```

-This solution is generally preferred give it avoids redefining everything.
+This solution is generally preferred given it avoids redefining everything.

 *Side note:* as explained in rule n°3, we recommend **type-hinting against interfaces**.
 In that case,
 you will need to map interfaces to the implementation the container should use in the configuration: